Schrodt & Hall Psychiatry

 Schrodt and Hall Psychiatry offers a full spectrum of services to help those looking for relief from psychological distress.
-Dr Christopher Schrodt and Dr Stephanie Hall share an integrated approach that includes medication management and various psychotherapy modalities.
+Dr Christopher Schrodt and Dr Stephanie Hall share an integrated approach.
 They understand the subtleties and complexities of psychological issues and use an approach that addresses mind, body, and spirit.
 Both of them have been Board Certified in Psychiatry and have been named “Top Docs” by Louisville Magazine.

 Our Treatment Modalities